gofynd/fdk-client-swift/documentation/PLATFORM.md

-Get Data for one category.
-See example below or refer `CategoryResponse` for details
+Category Meta.
+See example below or refer `CategorySchema` for details

-Schema: `SingleCategoryResponse`
+Schema: `Category`